trustwallet/developer/wallet-core/contributing.md

 ## C Headers

 The wallet core code generator parses C headers for class and struct definitions.
 Headers need to be in the `include/TrustWalletCode` folder and start with the `TW` prefix followed by the class or sturct name.
-Inside each header file there needs to be exactly one class or struct defition.
+Inside each header file there needs to be exactly one class or struct definition.

 A class definition starts with the `TW_EXPORT_CLASS` macro followed by a forward-declared struct.
 For example: